How to Use Study Abroad to Launch Your International Career

-- Use the “deep internet” to your advantage.
+Use the “deep internet” to your advantage.
 Don’t limit yourself to the first 10 Google results.
 Let’s say you are in Oxford studying literature.
 You want to learn about careers that will use your writing skills.
 Dig deep into local online newspapers to learn about lectures by local authors.
-Use Facebook and Linked In to find of young people in Oxford who are involved in journalism and public relations.
+Use Facebook, InstaGram and Linked In to find young people in Oxford who are involved in journalism and public relations.
 Scour through the bloggy fluff to find serious study abroad blogs of others in Oxford who share your interests.
-Post a thread on Thorn Tree to find out about expat experiences working in the UK.
 And, of course, Transitions Abroad has extensive information about work and volunteering in most countries with study abroad programs.

 - Stay in touch after you return home.
 Send occasional updates to the contacts you made overseas.
 Don’t spam folks, but an email every couple of months will keep you alive in their memories.
 Snail mailing photos from your study abroad is a thoughtful way to stay connected.
 That way your friend and associates will remember you when you are getting close to graduation, and send them a nice note to let them know you are looking for a job.
 See the sample follow up letters in my article on Leveraging Your Volunteer Experience to Find Paid Work Overseas.

 If you follow these tips, you’ll find that through study abroad you will have gained skills, networks and insights to help you find an international job—not to mention the spiritual and emotional growth that comes only from active engagement with another culture.